 In addition to improving insights and making accurate predictions, AI offers the potential to go one step further and automate business decision making entirely.
 Front-line workers or dependent applications make thousands of operational decisions every day that AI can make faster, more accurately and more consistently.
 Ultimately this means improving KPIs for customer satisfaction, revenue growth, return on assets, production uptime, operational costs, meeting targets and more.

 This approach saw Shop Direct’s profits surge by 40%, driven by a 15.9% increase in sales from Very.co.uk.
 Take Shop Direct, which owns the Littlewoods and Very brands.
 It uses AI from SAS to analyse customer data in real time and automate decisions to drive groundbreaking personalisation at an individual customer level.

 AI is here.
 It’s already being adopted faster than the arrival of the internet.
 And it’s delivering business results across almost every industry today.
 In the next decade, every successful company will have AI.
 And the effects on skills, culture and structure will deliver superior customer experiences.

-If you would like to discuss any of the themes in this post, feel free to reach out to me on firstname.lastname@example.org or connect with me on Twitter @T_J_Carpenter.
-Or you may want to discover more insights about artifical intelligence by means of the results of the AI momentum maturity survey.
+If you would like to discuss any of the themes in this post, feel free to reach out to me on email@example.com or connect with me on Twitter @T_J_Carpenter.
+Or you may want to discover more insights about artificial intelligence by visiting the SAS AI Pathfinder.